Operation Frederick Hill: 1970

-together with 4 individual weapons and two 12.7mm heavy machineguns.
-On 29 January at 10:15 a Brigade unit observed an estimated 45-50 PAVN/VC with packs and weapons 13 mi west of Tam Kỳ, artillery fire was directed onto the location and they were also hit by helicopter gunships and tactical aircraft.
+together with 4 individual weapons and two 12.7mm heavy machine guns.
+On 29 January at 10:15 a brigade unit observed an estimated 45-50 PAVN/VC with packs and weapons 13 mi west of Tam Kỳ, artillery fire was directed onto the location and they were also hit by helicopter gunships and tactical aircraft.
 The PAVN/VC withdrew leaving behind 6 dead, 1 individual weapon and 9 packs.
-On 30 January at 12:00 Brigade armored cavalry troops received heavy small arms, automatic weapons and RPG fire 6 mi southwest of Tam Kỳ.
+On 30 January at 12:00 brigade armored cavalry troops received heavy small-arms fi, automatic weapons and RPG fire 6 mi southwest of Tam Kỳ.
 The troops returned fire supported by artillery, helicopter gunships and USAF F-4's from the 37th Tactical Fighter Wing.
-The PAVN/VC withdrew 2 hours later leaving 5 dead.
-On 31 January at 18:10 a Brigade unit observed 20 PAVN/VC 11 mi west of Tam Kỳ, artillery fire was directed onto the location and the bodies of 10 PAVN/VC were observed in the strike area.
+The PAVN/VC withdrew two hours later, leaving 5 dead.
+On 31 January at 18:10 a brigade unit observed 20 PAVN/VC 11 mi west of Tam Kỳ, artillery fire was directed onto the location and the bodies of 10 PAVN/VC were observed in the strike area.